Class 10 English Chapter 3 The Midnight Visitor

 5. The Waiter’s Entry:

 At this critical moment, there is a knock at the door.
 Ausable tells Max that it must be the waiter bringing drinks he had ordered.
-Max, feeling cornered, decides to hide outside on the balcony to avoid being caught.
+Max, feeling trapped, decides to hide outside on the balcony to avoid being caught.

 6. The Twist: